-On Monday afternoon the village was thrown into a state of alarm by the outbreak of fire at the residence of Mr A E Morley, opposite to Meldreth Court, which continued to burn and was the scene of much commotion during the whole of the afternoon.
+On Monday afternoon the village was thrown into a state of alarm by the outbreak of fire at [The Homestead] the residence of Mr A E Morley, opposite to Meldreth Court, which continued to burn and was the scene of much commotion during the whole of the afternoon.
 It appears that Mr Morley, who is in the habit of attending Cambridge market as a dealer, had left home on Monday morning accompanied by Mrs Morley, no one being left in the house.

 The house is an old one – lath and plaster and tiled roof – and just before two o’clock smoke was noticed coming through the tiles in the roof.
 As the volume of smoke increased and it became evident that the house was on fire inside, some of the neighbours broke open the door, and an entry was effected, when the house was found to be full of smoke.
 As the fire occurred just as men were returning to their work a good number of helpers were soon upon the scene, and commenced to remove the furniture out of all rooms which were accessible.